adammoss/montepython_public/README.rst

 the pdf documentation.
 See also the MontePython 3 paper for details on the code, as well as a summary of features as of v3.0.
-This includes an overview of all likelihoods currently implemented, with some details on those likelihoods, such as adatasets, last updated, type and relevant papers to cite when using the likelihood.
+This includes an overview of all likelihoods currently implemented, with some details on those likelihoods, such as datasets, last updated, type and relevant papers to cite when using the likelihood.